Toucaan/.github/profile/README.md

 📌 Facts:
-- Toucan is a beautiful bird from South America that symbolizes beauty, vivid colors, and a little bit of aggression.
+- Toucans are beautiful birds of South America that symbolize vivid colors, strong social bonds, and a tad bit of aggressiveness.
-- Toucans are endangered and you can help rescue the specie at the [Toucan Rescue Ranch](https://toucanrescueranch.org).
-Toco toco!
+- Toucans are endangered, and you can help rescue the species at the [Toucan Rescue Ranch](https://toucanrescueranch.org).
+Toco, toco!

 🗿 Our motto:
-- If Toucaan, then you-can-too!
+- Toco, toco—if Toucaan, then you can too!

 🌈 [Contributing guidelines](https://github.com/Toucaan/toucaan.research/blob/master/CONTRIBUTING.md).